log2timeline/dftimewolf/docs/recipe-list.md

 ## `bigquery_ts`

-Collects results from BigQuery and loads them to Timesketch.
+Collects results from BigQuery and uploads them to Timesketch.

 **Details:**

-Collects results from BigQuery and loads them to Timesketch.
+Collects results from BigQuery in JSONL form, dumps them to the filesystem, and uploads them to Timesketch.

 Modules: `BigQueryCollector`, `TimesketchExporter`